 Polar Vantage V2: The best Polar running watch

+These are just a few of the device’s highlights, but it is absolutely full of features.
 If you want everything Polar has to offer in one sleek, lightweight running watch, the Polar Vantage V2 is the watch for you.

 Polar Vantage V: A cheaper Polar running watch

 The Polar Vantage V is Polar’s last-generation Vantage running watch.
 However, it’s still a good buy if you don’t need the latest and greatest tech out there.
 Certainly, if you already own this device, you shouldn’t feel rushed to swing for an upgrade just yet.

 The Vantage V has built-in GPS, WR50 water resistance, and comes with Polar’s Recovery Pro tool.
 It also sports a powerful heart rate sensor and allows you to monitor your running power, among other things.
 Overall, its very dense feature list provides lots of data, making it an ideal option for those serious about running.

 Also read: The best cheap fitness trackers you can buy

 Polar Grit X Pro: The best Polar watch for the outdoors